skyfielders/python-skyfield/skyfield/documentation/time.rst

 that start counting at B.C.
 4713 January 1 in the old Julian calendar — the same date as B.C.
 4714 November 24 in our Gregorian calendar.
 The count starts at noon
-following tradition going back to the Greeks and Ptolemy, since the sun’s transit is an observable event but the moment of midnight is not.
+following a tradition going back to the Greeks and Ptolemy, since the sun’s transit is an observable event but the moment of midnight is not.